edwardcooper/automl/README.md

 Last but not the least, we want to select models with a small correlation between models.
 Let us assume that we want all out models to have correlation no bigger than 0.75.

-This could be easily done using the `r ml_cor_filter` function in the automl package.
+This could be easily done using the ` ml_cor_filter` function in the automl package.

 ```r
 iris_list = iris_list %>% ml_cor_filter(cor_level=0.75)